mlibrary/clio-spectrum/README.md

 8. Run the test suite `rspec` and ensure that all tests are passing (green)

-9. Run the jasmine suite `rake jasmine` and browse to `localhost:8888` and ensure that all tests are passing (green)
+9. Run the jasmine suite `rake jasmine` and browse to `localhost:8888` and ensure that all tests are passing (green) OR `rake jasmine:ci` to run the jasmine suite once and collect the output

 **Contributing to CLIO**